 Are you already planning to make a few changes in your house?
 Maybe the current home design does not sufficiently meet your needs, or you have simply outgrown it.
 And you want a house right there, without having to give up the community you love.

 You have two different options here.
 You could either knock down the whole thing and rebuild or just renovate your existing house.

 But it is a difficult decision to make.
 Your budget is not the only thing that could make this decision for you.
 It would also depend on how you think, what you consider important and the limits you encounter during construction.

 So in the question fo which is better, let us take the various possible situations and factors that might encourage you to go either way.

 1. Bringing the Home to Current Standards

-In most cases, it is indeed possible to renovate your home with all the modern facilities.
+In most cases, it is indeed possible for home renovations in Brisbane with all the modern facilities.
 That is why many cities still have kept their old buildings intact, while the interiors are changed entirely.

 If it is an individual structure, then today it is even possible to raise the ceiling height.
 However, what would make you reconsider knock down rebuild is when the final estimate of the renovation exceeds the budget.
 You might think, at this cost, you can build a new house from scratch.
 It depends on how much you want to alter your current home or whether you be rather willing to move to a new one, and ultimately, your budget.